Monishka19/Api-stuff/README.md

 # Api-stuff
 TVSHOW APP

-This samll app helps you searh for tv shows and outputs all the related info about the tv shows.
+This samll app helps you search for tv shows and outputs all the related info about the tv show search.